Skip to footer content

 string pageText = pdf.ExtractTextFromPage(0); // current page

 The ExtractAllText method returns a string containing all readable text from the PDF, preserving line breaks and spacing.
 For page-specific extraction, ExtractTextFromPage allows targeting individual pages using zero-based indexing.
-This approach works seamlessly with encrypted PDFs when you provide the correct password.
+This approach works smoothly with encrypted PDFs when you provide the correct password.
+The text extraction supports UTF-8 encoding and international languages.
+You can also parse specific regions or work with PDF DOM objects for more granular control.

-Here's a practical ASP.NET Core controller implementation that demonstrates how to read data from PDF files using this PDF:
+Here's a practical ASP.NET Core controller implementation that demonstrates how to read data from PDF files using minimal memory allocation:

 [ApiController]